-Our focus areas are procurement and emissions.
-The emissions section has been marked down as we don't use the project register, however as part of the development of the next sustainable development and climate change strategy we will set new targets and have a plan which will include the carbon reduction projects that will help us to achieve this.
-In terms of procurement, climate change needs to be embedded more within our procurement practices.
+In terms of procurement, we know that climate change needs to be embedded more within our procurement practices.
 Focus will be given to progressing with sustainable procurement actions as identified through the Flexible Framework action plan; training opportunities on use of prioritisation and sustainability tools; updating our Sourcing Strategy to further embed sustainability measures from evaluation to contract management; and using the prioritisation tool undertake prioritisation assessments for construction, social care and information technology categories.

 We will also further our progress on adaptation and behaviour change through our new strategy and action plan.